 Kathryn Cramer sets the volume off with ‘ “Democrazy”, the Marketplace, and the American Way: Remarks on the Year 1990 in Science Fiction’, the title of which leads off with reference to Daffyd ab Hugh’s story later in the volume.
 She reviews the year, and the notable fiction, primarily the Nebula stories herein enclosed.

-First up, is Ursula K Le Guin’s ‘The Shobies Story’ (available for purchase on Fictionwise), a very interesting and complex story.
+First up, is Ursula K Le Guin’s ‘The Shobies Story’ is a very interesting and complex story.
 In effect, Le Guin shows how the ‘soft SF’ for which she is justly revered can take on ‘hard SF’, in utilising a sociologically-powered FTL drive.
 The ‘Churten Drive’ is difficult to nail down in strictly (hard) scientific terms, as it relies on a consensus amongst the crew in order to work.
 The crew who are testing the drive do find that it works – they get from A to B quiet instanteneously (or perhaps Ansibly would be a better term).
 But the fascinating (and stressful) aspect of the journey is that each has perceived is in somewhat different terms, and whilst their individual perception of the journey is different, when taken as a whole, the journey has been successful.

 A story that boggles the mind, and requires re-reading, which IMHO is a virtual pre-requisite for a truly good SF story.
 The story lost out to Ted Chiang’s ‘Tower of Babylon’ in the novelette category.